 There are tens of thousands of hotels spread throughout Italy to suit whatever budget you have in mind.
+Hostels are a good way for backpackers to meet other people, and most hostels in Italy have common areas for hangouts, socializing, and relaxation.
 Naturally, what you can expect from your money will differ from place to place but, in general, the most economical options will offer board only.
-Conversely, the most luxurious hotels will require advance booking and offer premium location and the option to eat in should you wish.
+Conversely, the most luxurious hotels will require advance booking and offer premium locations and the option to eat in should you wish.

-A popular hostel site among backpackers is HostelWorld, and for good reason.
-They have the largest inventory of hostels worldwide, and with over 10 million reviews and ratings from other travellers you know exactly what to expect.
+We have had good experiences finding hostels in Italy on HostelWorld.
+They have the largest inventory of hostels worldwide, and with over 10 million reviews and ratings from other travelers, you know exactly what to expect.

-Another good way to find accommodation in Italy is by checking hotels.com and booking.com.
-With both sites, you’ll not only find hotels, but also homestays, hostels, and other unique accommodation.
-We have discovered some great finds and have appreciated the ability to book ahead.
-You can use their advanced filtering to narrow your results by budget, location score, overall review score, and amenities.
-Many of the places on booking.com also offer free cancellation, which takes the pressure off the planning phase of your trip.
+Another good way to find accommodation in Italy is by checking booking.com.
+You’ll find hotels, homestays, hostels, and other unique accommodations.
+They have the most reviews and advanced filtering of any accommodation-booking site, so you’ll be sure to find a great place in your budget.
+Many of the places on booking.com also offer free cancellation, which takes the pressure off the planning phase of your trip to Italy.

 Entry Visa Requirements for Italy

-The Italian Embassy should be contacted if you have any visa or immigration related enquiries.
+The Italian Embassy should be contacted if you have any visa or immigration-related inquiries.

 Health and Safety in Italy

-The drinking water is considered safe and there are no recommended vaccinations required for visiting Italy.
+The standard of healthcare in Italy is good, the drinking water is considered safe and there are no recommended vaccinations required for visiting Italy.